compsci-dami/ts-node.js/README.md

 =======
 # My TypeScript Project

-This is a simple TypeScript project that serves as an entry point for building TypeScript applications.
+This is a simple backend TypeScript Node.js project that serves as a starting point for building TypeScript applications.

 ## Table of Contents